Mini concept cars: 9X (1967 to 1979)

-The power unit was an all-new four-cylinder design with a belt-driven overhead camshaft.
-The crankcase and cylinder head were made from aluminium alloy while the block was of cast iron, with all three sections being held together by long through-bolts.
-This was identical construction to the original Austin Seven's engine and similar ideas would be revisited in the 1980s for the Rover K-Series engine.
-Capacity in the prototype was 1000cc with versions as low as 750cc possible, as well as six-cylinder versions which would still be compact enough to install transversely.
-Power output was 60 horsepower per litre (as opposed to around 40 hp/litre for the existing A-Series engine) and the new engine was also significantly lighter.
-To reduce maintenance and the number of parts the engine's alternator was incorporated into the flywheel (a common practice on motorcycles).
+The power unit was a new four-cylinder design with a belt-driven overhead camshaft.
+The crankcase and cylinder head were made from aluminium alloy while the block was of cast iron, with all three sections held together by long through-bolts.
+This was similar in construction to the original Austin Seven's engine, and similar ideas were revisited in the 1980s for the Rover K-Series engine.
+Capacity in the prototype was 1000cc with versions as low as 750cc possible, as well as six-cylinder versions that would still be compact enough to install transversely.
+Power output was 60 horsepower per litre (compared with around 40 hp/litre for the existing A-Series engine), and the new engine was also lighter.
+To reduce maintenance and the number of parts, the engine's alternator was incorporated into the flywheel, a practice already common on motorcycles.

 The gearbox was mounted behind and below the engine in a separate casing, rather than sharing the engine's sump oil.
-This reduced noise levels caused by the Mini's transmission transfer gears and allowed better control of drivetrain shunt and vibration.
+This reduced noise from the Mini's transmission transfer gears and allowed better control of drivetrain shunt and vibration.

-The Hydrolastic suspension system developed by Alex Moulton was rejected in favour of a more conventional system with MacPherson struts at the front and a torsion beam axle at the back.
-This reduced production costs, potentially reduced warranty claim rates and allowed a more comfortable ride.
+The Hydrolastic suspension system developed by Alex Moulton was not used, in favour of a more conventional system with MacPherson struts at the front and a torsion beam axle at the back.
+This reduced production costs, potentially reduced warranty claim rates, and allowed a more comfortable ride.

-The 9X was, in essence, identical in concept to later European superminis such as the Fiat 127, the Peugeot 104, the Renault 5 and the Volkswagen Polo, but was conceived several years before the first of these cars was launched.
+The 9X was similar in concept to later European superminis such as the Fiat 127, the Peugeot 104, the Renault 5 and the Volkswagen Polo, but was designed several years before the first of these cars was launched.
 Issigonis also drew up plans for a larger five-door 9X known as 10X on a 90-inch (2286mm) or 96-inch (2438mm) wheelbase against the three-door 80-inch (2036mm) wheelbase of the second built 9X prototype.
 This enlarged 10X version shared many structural, suspension and drivetrain parts with the 'Mini-sized' 9X and was Issigonis' proposal to succeed his own ADO16 design.
-Issigonis would also draw up comparisons based around an extended 9X measuring at 10ft 6-inches.
+Issigonis also drew up comparisons based around an extended 9X measuring at 10ft 6-inches.

 Project Ant - the Barrel Mini (1968)

-Project Ant ran parallel to Issigonis' 9X and was a plan to keep the same space efficiency but be cheaper to manufacture, less complex and cut down on labour hours on either an eighty or eighty-four inch wheelbase.
+Project Ant ran parallel to Issigonis' 9X and was a plan to keep the same space efficiency while being cheaper to manufacture, less complex and requiring fewer labour hours, on either an eighty or eighty-four inch wheelbase.
 The project was cancelled in 1968; however, it would still be part of a later design competition conducted between it and what became ADO74 (then known as Project Ladybird) between 1972 and 1974.
-Where though Project Ant gave a good account of itself, especially when fitted with Allegro rear suspension, it was eventually decided - though not unanimously - that what was needed was a supermini rather than a new Mini.
+Project Ant performed well in this comparison, particularly when fitted with Allegro rear suspension, but it was eventually decided — though not unanimously — that a supermini was needed rather than a new Mini.